South Dakota

-Major events in the 20th century included the Dust Bowl and Great Depression, increased federal spending during the 1940s and 1950s for agriculture and defense, and an industrialization of agriculture that has reduced family farming.
+Major events in the 20th century included the Dust Bowl and Great Depression, increased federal spending during the 1940s and 1950s for agriculture and defense, and the industrialization of agriculture, which has reduced family farming.
 Eastern South Dakota is home to most of its population, and a variety of crops grow in the area's fertile soil.
 West of the Missouri River, ranching is the predominant agricultural activity, and the economy is more dependent on tourism and defense spending.
 Most of the Native American reservations are in West River.
-The Black Hills, a group of low pine-covered mountains sacred to the Sioux, is in the southwest part of the state, and contains Mount Rushmore, a major tourist destination.
+The Black Hills, a range of prominent pine-covered mountains sacred to the Sioux, is in the southwest part of the state, and contains Mount Rushmore, a major tourist destination.
 South Dakota has a temperate continental climate, with four distinct seasons and precipitation levels ranging from moderate in the east to semiarid in the west.
 The state's ecology features species typical of a North American grassland biome.

 Several Democrats represented South Dakota for multiple terms in both chambers of Congress, but the state government is largely controlled by the Republican Party, whose nominees have won the state in each of the last 14 presidential elections.
 Historically dominated by an agricultural economy and a rural lifestyle, South Dakota has recently sought to diversify its economy to attract and retain residents.
 South Dakota's history and rural character still strongly influence its culture.